foxcaulfield/guides/angular-ngrx.md

 Flow of programming:
-  Add a method in a service class
+- Add a method in a service class
-  Add an action with two siblings (success, failure) Add an effect
+- Add an action with two siblings (success, failure)
+- Add an effect
+- Add a reducer with selectors
-  Provide store and provide effects in a app config
+- Provide store and provide effects in a app config